 The allegations in the other 20 cases range from product liability, defamation, employment discrimination, trademark infringement to fraud allegations.

 In 13 of the actions, Nerium is the defendant, and at the time of this writing, five suits were still pending.
 At least eight involve distributors.
 In two cases Nerium sued another MLM — World Global Network Corporation in one, and Modere in the other — for allegedly poaching distributors.
 In another case, Olson’s business partner of more than 25 years brought a $21 million lawsuit against Olson and Nerium alleging breach of contract, copyright infringement, and fraud, among other things.

 Below are highlights from three other cases:

-- In 2012, a scientist/beauty blogger sued Nerium and Olsen, alleging, among others, defamation, intentional infliction of emotional distress, invasion of privacy and conspiracy to defame.
-The complaint claimed that after the science blogger was critical of Nerium’s products and its MLM business structure, the company and Olsen “retaliated” against the blogger by publishing false statements.
+- In 2012, a scientist/beauty blogger sued Nerium and Olson, alleging, among others, defamation, intentional infliction of emotional distress, invasion of privacy and conspiracy to defame.
+The complaint claimed that after the science blogger was critical of Nerium’s products and its MLM business structure, the company and Olson “retaliated” against the blogger by publishing false statements.
 The case settled in 2015.